Welcome | spec | C-PLOT | Support | Users | Contact

 The controller type for all the above DAC motors should be selected as DAC on the Motors screen of the configuration editor.
 Unit numbers (for unit/channel configuration) are assigned starting with unit 0 for the first DAC motor controller selected on the Devices screen.
 Channel numbers also start at zero.

-The second alternate motor parameter screen is important in the DAC configuration.
+The second alternate motor parameter screen is important for certain DAC configurations.
 Type little m twice to get to that screen.
 To select particular features for the DAC motor, enter the appropriate strings from the list below as "Generic Parameters".
 (To enter a string, type a single quote '.
 To delete an entry, type ^D.)

 twelve - twelve-bit DAC